Skip to main content

 3. Set the background colors of the Submit Button and Widget Button to align with your brand standards using the same color picker shown above

-4. Change the Widget Button placement with the area of your website you would like to anchor the widget to
+4. Change the Widget Button placement to the area of your website you would like to anchor the widget to

 Widget button placement options